-All new Directors are appointed through a written agreement with the Company that sets out all their duties, rights and responsibilities.
+During the 2020 financial year, one additional and two replacement directors were appointed to the Board, namely Mr. Jason Attew, Ms Vicky Binns and Mr. Peter Smith.
+New Directors are appointed through a written agreement with the Company that sets out all their duties, rights and responsibilities.
 In addition, the Company Secretary is responsible for ensuring that the new Directors are provided with an information pack consisting of a detailed overview of the strategy, vision and values, details of each operation, the Company and organisational structure, the constitution, policies and charters of the Company.
-New Directors are also provided with the Board schedule.
-All Directors have the opportunity to visit at least two of the operations each year on a rotational basis as part of obtaining first hand exposure to the operations, their management and personnel.
-During the year ended 30 June 2019, the Board visited the Cowal and Mungari operations.
+New Directors are also provided with the Board schedule for the current and next calendar years.
+All Directors have the opportunity to visit at least two of the operations each year on a rotational basis as part obtaining first hand exposure to the operations, their management and personnel.
+During the year ended 30 June 2020, site visits were impacted by travel restrictions as a consequence of the COVID-19 pandemic.
+As such, the Directors were only able to visit the Cracow and Mt Rawdon Operations.
+Two of the new Board members who were not impacted by the travel restrictions were able to visit the Cowal Operation in the last quarter of FY20.